, , ,

 “I call them energy vampires, because what do vampires do?
 Suck your blood,” said Wai.
 “But this one sucks your money from right underneath your nose.”

 Even when not heating food, a plugged-in microwave uses electricity to run its clock.
 A TV connected to the wall also sucks energy, as it sits on standby ready to turn on at a moment’s notice.
 This type of power drain can take up 10 percent of the average household’s energy bill, according to the website energy.gov.
-Wai suggested buying a power strip and shutting off items when not in use.
+Wai suggested buying a power strip and shutting off items when not in use, which can be especially beneficial if there’s a faulty ground causing additional energy consumption.

 With summer approaching, conserving water, which takes up 19 percent of the bill, can prove vital.
 Wai said families looking to cool off on a hot day could opt for a quick hose down outside instead of jumping in the shower, and use a dishwasher instead of washing by hand.